 Nuts with shell will have significantly lower amounts of each nutrient per gram of weight.
-To use this nutrition information, remove the shells from the nuts before portioning.
+To use this nutrition information, remove the shells from the nuts before portioning (the shells will add to the weight and they are inedible).
 Always check the label of packaged products for specific information.

 Yes, you can.

 Yes, pistachios carry a hefty 11 g of net carbs per half-cup, but they also carry a good amount of both fat and protein.
 In addition to the macros, they also provide several vitamins and minerals like potassium, vitamin B6, and iron.

 In fact, a 100 g pistachio serving has nearly 3 times as much potassium as the same amount of bananas.

 Like with all bite-size food, it is very important to portion before eating.
 You are almost guaranteed to go over your portion if you snack straight from the bag.

 One more thing about pistachios is their sodium content.
 They are often heavily salted, which can tremendously increase their sodium content.

 Excessive consumption of sodium increases your risk for hypertension and other cardiovascular diseases.
 Opt for reasonably salted brands or buy unsalted and salt them yourself at home.

 No matter what your carb limit is, it is not advisable to go over half a cup of pistachios in a day.
 11 g of net carbs may not seem so bad when your carb limit is 50 g, but remember this is only a snack, not a meal.
 Also, if you're trying to lose weight, bear in mind that nuts are high in calories.